 About the role:

-The Mechanical Technician will ensure that all below ground assets are running safely and efficiently using proactive and reactive maintenance methods.
-You will inspect, maintain, fault diagnose, test, install, modify or repair mechanical plant equipment.
+We have an exciting opportunity for an experienced Electrical Technician to work out of one of our Waste Treatment Depots in North London.
+As the successful candidate, your role will be to ensure that all equipment at our sewage pumping stations across the Thames Valley is running safely and efficiently using proactive and reactive maintenance methods.
+You will also inspect, maintain, fault diagnose, test, install, modify or repair electrical equipment.

-- You will be expected to provide technical advice, making reference to up to date technical knowledge, and provide training or support for technical trainees if required.
+- You will be expected to provide technical advice, referring to up to date technical knowledge, and provide training or support for technical trainees if required

-- Participate in a stand-by rota (presently 1 in 10 weeks) following the relevant training.
+- Participate in a stand-by rota following the relevant training

 To be successful you will have the following skills and experience:

-- Knowledge and awareness of health and safety issues are crucial.
+- Knowledge and awareness of health and safety issues relevant to the industry would be beneficial for this role.

-- A full manual valid UK driving licence is essential; 7.5t licence is desirable
+- A full UK driving licence is essential

 What’s in it for you: